nndi-oss/intellij-gensett/README.md

 ## Current/Known limitations

-* The plugin currently doesn't read/parse your Java classes, as a result:
+* [See #1](https://github.com/nndi-oss/intellij-gensett/issues/1) The plugin currently doesn't read/parse your Java classes, as a result:
     * the generated code is based on whatever you type.
 Watch out for typos :)
     * It does not actually know about your object instance or it's type.
 * Does not support multi-caret selections